 International SIPPs offer a wider range of investment funds which are more globally focused.
 This is in contrast to domestic SIPPs, where fund choices are more limited to the UK and are also denominated in Sterling.

 It is important to note that International SIPPs are based in the UK and qualify for tax relief in the same way as UK SIPPs.
 This means that if someone transfers into an international SIPP whilst abroad, then returns to the UK for either a short time or permanently, normal pension contributions can be made individually and/or by a new employer.

 Consolidation of pensions into a SIPP

 SIPPs are an ideal way of consolidating the various personal pensions that individuals accumulate during their working life.
 Such consolidation reduces administrative complications further down the line.
-This is true for both international and UK SIPPs, although arguably more important to expats.
+This is true for both UK and International SIPPs, although arguably more important to expats.

-The range of investments accessible to a SIPP are as follows:
+The range of investments accessible to an International SIPP are as follows:

 - Cash, cash funds and deposits